pivotal/docs-tap/convention-service/creating-conventions.md

 The convention controller then uses a webhook architecture to pass the PodIntent to each convention server deployed to the cluster.
-The controller orchestrates the processing of the PodIntent by the convention servers sequentially, based on the `priority` value that's set on the convention server.
+The controller orchestrates the processing of the PodIntent by the convention servers sequentially, based on the `priority` value set on the convention server.
 For more information, see [ClusterPodConvention](reference/cluster-pod-convention.html).

 After all convention servers are finished processing a PodIntent for a workload, the convention controller updates the PodIntent with the latest version of the PodTemplateSpec and sets `PodIntent.status.conditions[].status=True` where `PodIntent.status.conditions[].type=Ready`.
-This status change signals the Supply Chain Choreographer that the Convention Service is finished with it's work.
+This status change signals the Supply Chain Choreographer that the Convention Service is finished with its work.
 The status change also executes whatever steps are waiting in the supply chain.

 ## <a id='prereqs'></a>Getting started

-With this high-level understanding of the Convention Service components and how they work together within the context of the Tanzu Application Platform supply chain, let's look at how to create and deploy a custom convention.
+So far we've gained a high-level understanding of the Convention Service components and how they work together within the context of the Tanzu Application Platform supply chain.
+Now let's look at how to create and deploy a custom convention.

 >**Note:** This document covers developing conventions using [GOLANG](https://golang.org/), but this can be done using other languages by following the specs.

 ## <a id='prereqs'></a>Prerequisites

-The following prerequisites must be met before a convention can be developed and deployed:
+You'll need to meet the following prerequisites before developing and deploying a convention:

 + The Kubernetes command line tool (Kubectl) CLI is installed.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).
 + Tanzu Application Platform components and prerequisites are installed.
 For more information, see the [Installation guide](../install-general.md).